Tax

 How do I know if my purchases fall under Section 194Q?

 You need to track the total purchase value from each resident supplier.
-If the total crosses ₹50 lakh in a year and your gross receipts are above ₹10 crore, Section 194Q of the Income Tax Act becomes applicable from that point onwards.
+If the total crosses ₹50 Lakh in a year and your gross receipts are above ₹10 Crore, Section 194Q of the Income Tax Act becomes applicable from that point onwards.

 How does Section 194Q differ from Section 206C(1H)?